Skip to content

 The 2022-2023 winter season has been one of haves and have-nots.
 Historic snow buried Buffalo, atmospheric rivers flooded the West Coast, and tricky ice and snow storms have blitzed the South.

-Meanwhile, much of the Northeast and Mid-Atlantic are in the midst of a snow drought, and nearly half the nation has experienced warmer-than-normal temperatures.
+Meanwhile, much of the Northeast and Mid-Atlantic are amid a snow drought, and nearly half the nation has experienced warmer-than-normal temperatures.

 As extreme events become more common in our ever-changing climate, you'll need more than the everyday weather app to make critical decisions.
 Several winter weather events this year have highlighted the need for a more innovative approach to your decision-making, which we will recap below.